-Before handling or touching a rainbow lorikeet, you must tame it.
-Depending upon the rainbow lorikeet’s personality, this may take several weeks or months.
+Before handling or touching a lorikeet, you must tame it.
+Depending upon the bird’s personality and life experiences, this may take several weeks or months.

 To tame a rainbow lorikeet, spend time talking and engaging with it.
 Allow it to eat treats from your hand to help it associate your presence with positive outcomes, like food rewards and petting sessions.

-Eventually, a rainbow lorikeet will feel comfortable hopping onto your hand for a delicious treat.
+Eventually, it’ll feel comfortable hopping onto your hand for a treat.

 Stroke the lorikeet’s head and beak.
-However, avoid touching a rainbow lorikeet on its back, on or under its wings, or around the tail area, as this will cause it to think you’re its mate.
+However, avoid touching a rainbow lorikeet on its back, on or under its wings, or around the tail area, as this may cause it to become attracted to you.